pulumi/pulumi-hugo/themes/default/content/docs/languages-sdks/go.md

 title: Go
 title_tag: How to use Go with Pulumi
 h1: How to use Go with Pulumi
-meta_desc: An overview of how to use the Go language with Pulumi for infrastructure as code on any cloud (AWS, Azure, GCP, Kubernetes, etc.).
+meta_desc: An overview of how to use the Go language with Pulumi for infrastructure as code on any cloud (AWS, Azure, Google Cloud, Kubernetes, etc.).
 menu:
     languages:
         weight: 4